steven3092/vite-react-instagram/README.md

 # React + TypeScript + Vite (Instagroom)

 This small app is an instagram-like app.
-I got inspiration of the real instagram and tried to reproduce as it, on the desktop version.
+I got inspiration of the real instagram and tried to reproduce as it is, on the desktop version.

 I use faker to simulate data.